twinity1/puzzle/README.md

 | `puzzle init` |  | Creates and initializes the configuration file without running the main application. |
 | `puzzle-aider` |  | For [JetBrains IDE Integration](JETBRAINS_INTEGRATION.md).

+_Note: Puzzle and Puzzle-aider commands also accept extra arguments that are passed directly to aider (see all arguments in `aider --help`).
+For example, `puzzle-aider --architect` or `puzzle --model openrouter/anthropic/claude-3.5-sonnet`._

 ### `puzzle` command parameters

 | Parameter | Aliases | Description |